alecches/raytracer/README.md

 ## What I have so far...

-At this point I have finished the book and I plan to implement more features of my own!
+At this point I have almost finished the book and I plan to implement more features soon!

 Here is a sample of a simple scene of a reflective sphere with a hole in it that I rendered using only primitives: